git/git/SECURITY.md

 ## Supported Versions

 There are no official "Long Term Support" versions in Git.
+I

-Instead, the maintenance track (i.e. the versions based on the most recently published feature release, also known as ".0" version) sees occasional updates with bug fixes.
+nstead, the maintenance track (i.e. the versions based on the most recently published feature release, also known as ".0" version) sees occasional updates with bug fixes.